ErikaDva/CRC_MasterThesis/README.md

 ### 2. Metadata and feature table preparation

+The metadata and feature table preparation was carried out in RStudio using R.

 #### 2.1 Metadata

 The metadata was retrieved and modified from [Wirbel _et al.,_ 2019](https://doi.org/10.1038/s41591-019-0406-6).
 The metadata from Gupta _et al.,_ 2019 and Yamada _et al.,_ 2019 were seperately obtained according to the information provided by the researchers in their papers.